Understanding medical tests for NHL

-- Physical exam—your doctor will give you a physical exam to check for swollen lymph nodes, liver, or spleen (an organ in your abdomen) or other signs of NHL
+- Physical exam: your doctor will check for swollen lymph nodes, liver, or spleen (an organ in your abdomen) and other signs of NHL

 - Biopsy: a lymph node or small sample of bone marrow is removed and viewed under a microscope to see if you have NHL

 Blood test: samples of your blood are taken and

 The tests your doctor orders may also include imaging tests and/or scans to help him or her learn where NHL is in your body: